MetaMask/metamask-docs/docs/guide/snaps-tutorial.md

 Snaps allows developers to build and plug in their own APIs to MetaMask.
 No longer do you have to rely on MetaMask to roll out features and updates.
 The rate of innovation, and MetaMask's flexibility, are limited only by your imagination and your capacity to build.

+## Availability

+Snaps is currently only available in [MetaMask Flask](https://chrome.google.com/webstore/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk).
+Flask is a distribution channel for experimental, under-development MetaMask features, and Snaps is the first feature to be released through Flask.
+Snaps is fundamental to the evolution of MetaMask, and the system will be released in the regular MetaMask distribution(s) once it has matured.

 ## Overview

 Broadly speaking, MetaMask Snaps consists of two things: (1) a way to safely execute untrusted JavaScript inside the MetaMask application, and (2) APIs for websites and MetaMask to communicate with individual snaps.
 As with MetaMask’s [Ethereum JavaScript provider API](https://docs.metamask.io/guide/ethereum-provider.html), communication occurs via JSON-RPC requests and responses.